YoungHaKim7/C_Sharp_Lang/README.md

 # C# Tutorial

-- Use F# on macOS
+- Use C# on macOS

 ```
 brew install dotnet